-With no end to the war in sight, the expectation is that the EU will continue to develop and refine its Russian sanctions regime.
-Keeping abreast of changes to both the regulation and the EU’s associated guidance and best practices is key to understanding and complying in full with the measures.
+Working in close coordination with the UK and the US, the EU continues to develop and refine its Russian sanctions regime.
+Keeping abreast of changes to both the regulation and the EU’s associated guidance and best practices is key to understanding and complying fully with the measures.

 For more information and expert advice in navigating the ever-evolving regulations, contact a member of our Debt Capital Markets & Listing team.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.